 Other essentials of a Disciplinary Procedure are those of natural justice: informing the employee of the “case” against them, offering them the opportunity to respond to that case and allowing the right of appeal.
 Employees should be offered the opportunity to be accompanied at any disciplinary hearing by a colleague or union representative.

-The general principle is that an employee should not be dismissed for a first “offence” save in cases of gross misconduct.
+The general principle is that an employee should not be dismissed for a first “offence” unless in cases of gross misconduct.
 Defining gross misconduct can be difficult, and the source of much argument, but this can be made easier by having a Disciplinary Policy or Procedure clearly setting out (non-exhaustive) examples.

 Nevertheless, we recommend seeking advice in difficult cases, as the consequences of getting it wrong could be a constructive or unfair dismissal claim.